JuliaLang/www.julialang.org/jsoc/gsoc/juliastats.md

 -   Knowledge of basic software engineering practices, structured/object oriented programming.
 -   Basic familiarity or willingness to learn applied survey sampling and analysis.
 (Can be learned after applying.
 Mentorship and guidance provided.)
 -   (Bonus) Any prior experience using Julia for data analytics or statistics.
--   (Bonus) Any prior experience with survey analysis, using any software or tool.
+-   (Bonus) Any prior experience or coursework with survey analysis, using any software or tool.
 -   (Bonus) Any prior experience with version control, git/GitHub, and contributing/PR to open-source projects.

 ### Your contribution